srmanikandasriram/ev3-ros/README.md

 	(ii) Now once the connection is made through the USB, go [here](http://www.ev3dev.org/docs/tutorials/setting-up-wifi-using-the-command-line/) to learn how to get connected through a Wi-Fi dongle.

 ---
-Note: Connecting the first time through dongle will only be cumbersome, once step 3 is completed,connection will be made automatically upon booting the ev3 and our job is to only type the ssh command
+Note: Connecting the first time through dongle will only be cumbersome, this step is completed,connection will be made automatically upon booting the ev3 and our job is to only type the ssh command
 ---

 4. Now, follow instructions from [here](http://wiki.ros.org/rosserial_embeddedlinux/GenericInstall)